Expedition 27: Soyuz TMA-21 docking

 The Soyuz TMA-21 spacecraft launched from Baikonur Cosmodrome on 4 April 2011, carrying Expedition 27 crew members Aleksandr Samokutyayev, Andrei Borisenko and Ronald Garan.
 It docked with the space station on 6 April at 23:09 UTC.
 The docking to the Poisk module occurred as the two spacecraft were orbiting over the Andes Mountains in Chile.
 The hatches between Soyuz TMA-21 and the ISS were opened at 2:13 UTC on 7 April.
 The three Soyuz crew members were welcomed aboard for a crew greeting ceremony and a mandatory safety orientation by Expedition 27 Commander Dmitri Kondratyev and Flight Engineers Catherine Coleman and Paolo Nespoli.

 50th anniversary of first spaceflight

-On 12 April 2011, the Expedition 27 crew recorded a special video message aboard the ISS in celebration of the 50th anniversary of the first manned spaceflight, which was conducted by Soviet cosmonaut Yuri Gagarin in 1961.
+On 12 April 2011, the Expedition 27 crew recorded a special video message aboard the ISS in celebration of the 50th anniversary of the first crewed spaceflight, which was conducted by Soviet cosmonaut Yuri Gagarin in 1961.
 The crew recorded their greeting in Russian, English, and Italian while wearing black Gagarin T-shirts.